Humidity For Monstera: 5 Ways To Increase The Moisture

 The first piece of advice we can provide is to spend ten pounds or so on a hygrometer.
 It’s pointless to try to adjust the moisture level in your home without first determining your home’s natural moisture level.

-It is especially significant since humidity levels vary depending on circumstances, including the season, heating, quantity of plants, and several people in the space.
+It is especially significant since humidity levels vary depending on circumstances, including the season, heating, quantity of plants, and number of people in the space.

-If you’re utilizing a wall-mounted hygrometer, choose a suitable location for it.
+If you’re using a wall-mounted hygrometer, choose a suitable location for it.
 Please place it in the center of the room, covering all areas.

 • Allow the meter to calibrate for a few minutes after turning it on.